 Know your sources of hay, feed and greens.

 Fortunately, there is a vaccine to protect your rabbit against this terrible disease.
 The vaccination is low risk and effective for the vast majority of rabbits.
+The vaccine is a series of 2 shots given 3 weeks apart and is available at your annual appointment.

 For additional information and more details on the disease and the vaccine go to the following websites: